E-W-Jones/pIMF/README.md

 * scipy

 ## Tutorial
 It is hopefully pretty easy to get started with pIMF.
 The below code shows you how to plot a few different literature IMFs to compare them.
+See also our [Read the Docs](https://pimf.readthedocs.io/en/latest/)

 ```python
 from pimf import PowerLawIMF, ChabrierIMF, BrokenPowerLawIMF